placekit/autocomplete-react/README.md

 A few additional notes:
 - `target` is a React `ref` object.
 - The handlers can be passed through `options.handlers`, but also be set with `client.on()` (better use a `useState()` in that case).
-- Don't pass a destructured object as `usePlaceKit` options (second argument), this will cause an infinite update loop as a destructured object will constantly be a fresh new value by nature.
+- Don't pass a destructured object into `usePlaceKit` second argument (options), this will cause an infinite update loop as a destructured object will constantly be a fresh new value by nature.
 - `isFreeForm` and `hasGeolocation` are separately set inside the hook, as `client.isFreeForm` and `client.hasGeolocation` are stateless.

 ## ⚖️ License